Making a survival kit or buying oneThis article is primarily for:

 Weight (per cube): 57 g.
 White; 8 individually foil wrapped cubes per package; non–toxic, leak proof and smokeless.

-Manufacturer: Ultimate Survival Technologies, 14428 167TH Avenue SE, Monroe, WA 98272–2915, USAOther items worth packingBelow is a list of the best equipment and where to locate it:LED torches
+Manufactured by Ultimate Survival Technologies, 14428 167TH Avenue SE, Monroe, WA 98272–2915, USA Other items worthy of close attentionBest kit and where to find it:LED torches

 A survival blanket or survival bag, sometimes called a "Space Blanket" because the technology was developed for NASA astronauts, is useful as a survival aid in many ways.
 I have tried several types and there is nothing to choose between them in real terms.
 Some claim to be "breathable" but if the idea is to keep in body heat, "breathable" is a good way to lose it!